gh-cli-for-education/gh-education/docs/src/debug/egg-oop-parser.md

 the key observation here is that **in an Egg program a number token corresponding to a floating point as `0.1` or `0.0` can not be preceded by a dot token**.

-Notice that before the token not necessarily comes a word, but it can be a complex expression like in this other example:
+Notice that before a dot token not necessarily comes a word, but it can be a complex expression like in this other example (Observe the first dot at line 4):

 ```ruby{4}
 ✗ cat examples/function-returning-array-dot-number.egg